-You can finance up to $100,000 with a PenFed credit union auto loan, and you can finance up to 110% of the MSRP on a new vehicle.
+You can finance $500 - $100,000 with a PenFed credit union auto loan, and you can finance up to 110% of the MSRP on a new vehicle.
 Be aware there are minimum loan amounts based on the term you finance under.

-On used vehicles, the APR starts at 3.74% for 36 months, 3.99% for 37 to 48 months, 4.24% 49 to 60 months, and 4.74% for 61 to 72 months.
-“Used vehicles” are any model years, but the 72 month option is only available for the current and previous two model years.
+On used vehicles, the APR 3.49% to 4.49% for 36 to 72 months.
 PenFed uses the National Automobile Dealers Association (NADA) value to determine the maximum amount of financing available, as financing on used vehicles can’t exceed 110% of the NADA average retail value.

 Unfortunately, there’s no APR range – a representative we spoke with said a maximum APR doesn’t exist.
 Loan officers haven’t seen rates exceed 5 – 6%.

 How to Apply for an Auto Loan With PenFed

 PenFed provides preapproved auto drafts for qualified borrowers (you need to have a good credit score), and you may get an instant decision after applying.
 Otherwise, applications are typically processed within 24 hours on business days.

 You need to be a member of PenFed before you apply for a loan, so you’ll have to create an account if you’re interested.
 See below for membership eligibility.

 The application can be filled out online or you can apply by speaking with a member representative over the phone.